Life insurance : how it works

 This policy is taken out for the protection of lives of all employees in a business concern.
 One policy is issued to the employer with individual certificates indicating the amount of insurance protection of each employee.
 Dependents of the employees are entitled to the benefits of these insurance policies.

-What types of death does life insurance cover?
+What types of death does life policy cover?

 Generally, life insurance would not cover deaths found to be related to the following causes: